shaikh-shahid/Redistill/docs/ARCHITECTURE.md

 **What Redistill Does:**
 - Tokio for async networking
-- Buffered I/O with connection pooling
+- Buffered I/O with per-connection async tasks

 **Impact:**
 - Battle-tested async runtime